 What Is Lane Splitting?

-Lane splitting is when a motorcyclist cuts between lanes of slower moving traffic or pulls in front of stopped traffic at a red light.
-The practice also goes by whitelining, stripe-riding, and other names.
+Lane splitting is when a motorcyclist rides between lanes of traffic.
+The practice also goes by white lining, stripe-riding, and other names.

 What Do North Carolina Motorcycle Laws on Lane Splitting Say?

 While North Carolina law does not speak specifically on lane splitting, it does talk about lane sharing.
 According to the North Carolina Department of Transportation (NCDOT), motorcycles need their own full lanes to operate safely as riding between rows of cars, whether moving or stopped, can leave motorcyclists vulnerable to injury.

 In fact, NCDOT literature directs drivers to actively discourage lane sharing attempts by others, including staying in the center of a lane when another driver or motorcyclist might be tempted to pass.

 If you engage in lane splitting, your chances of punishment may depend on how you did it.
 Did you do it in a safe manner or were you speeding and acting recklessly?
 In addition, whether you face consequences from law enforcement may depend on how a nearby officer views the practice, which has spurred a lot of debate.

 Pros and Cons of Lane Splitting in North Carolina